meteor/galaxy-docs/content/deploy-troubleshooting.md

 You may see a 502 error with the message `Registered endpoints failed to handle the request` when you try to visit your URL.
 This means that the request failed, despite the fact that our system thought there was a healthy container at the beginning of the request.

-This often happens because our back end wasn't able to respond, due to a deployment failure (described below).
+This often happens because our back end wasn't able to respond, due to a [deployment failure](#deployment-failure).

-<h2 id="503-errors">503 errors or Deployment Failures</h2>
+<h2 id="503-errors">503 errors</h2>

 Your app may throw a 503 error and show `Service Unavailable: No healthy endpoints to handle the request` when you try to visit your URL.
 This means no healthy containers are currently available to serve your app.

 There are several potential reasons for this.
 One example is that all containers are unhealthy, because they are all stuck in a CPU loop.
 Another reason is that none are running, because they all recently crashed (especially if the total number of your containers is 1, and it hasn't had time to restart).
 Another reason is because your build failed, if this is the first time you're deploying a container for that app or if the only other available containers built successfully but are unhealthy.

-The most common cause for this error is a problem in your code that prevents deployment.
+The most common cause of the 503 error is a problem in your code that prevents deployment - a [deployment failure](#deployment-failure).

-Begin by checking the logs tab to see if your app is crashing.
-The 'Service' tab may show you important build errors, in addition to the stopping and starting of containers.

-Most of the time, the key to a solution will be found in the exception or error messages.
-Keep iterating on code fixes and deployments until the error goes away, a new error appears, or your app deploys successfully.

 A common reason that your app may be crashing on startup is that your `MONGO_URL` variable is missing or is set incorrectly.
 You can verify what `MONGO_URL` Galaxy is using by going to the app's dashboard and choosing the settings tab.
 To learn how to set it correctly, check the following resources: